 - Through the previous suggestion or through other measures, find ways to better target outreach to the most promising homes for heat pump conversions.

-However, although demand now seems strong as compared to supply, there are clear indicators that demand is finite:
+Although demand now seems strong as compared to supply, there are clear indicators that demand is finite:

 - Capital costs of heat pump installation are substantial and the operating cost impacts are hard to predict because they depend on both energy market variables and installation-driven performance variables.
-See the evolving series of posts under “Economics of heat pumps” in this listing.

 - Most homeowners are cost-sensitive, and even many of those who are carbon-motivated may be daunted by the costs of a whole-home conversion or even a substantial partial conversion.
 See survey results.